 Pet rodents should be taken immediately to a vet, and a vet should likewise be consulted if you suspect your horse or livestock have been feeding on lantanas.

 As for humans, accidental ingestion of unripe berries may cause discomfort and some minor symptoms but are not usually a cause for emergency care.

-Monitor the situation and make sure only the berries were consumed.
+Monitor the situation and make sure only the berries are consumed.

 Any symptoms should pass on their own within a day or two.